Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Minor merger models -- GalMer database

 \section{Minor merger models -- GalMer database}

 The publicly available GalMer \footnote{ available on \href{http:/ /galmer.obspm.fr} {http://galmer.obspm.fr}} library offers a suite of $N$-body+smooth particle hydrodynamics (SPH) simulations of galaxy mergers that can be used to probe the details of galaxy formation through hierarchical merger process.
-It offers three different galaxy interaction/merger scenarios with varying mass ratio -- the 1:1 mass ratio mergers ({\it giant-giant} major merger), 1:2 mass ratio mergers ({\it giant-intermediate} merger), and 1:10 mass ratio mergers ({\it giant-dwarf} minor merger).
+It offers three different galaxy interaction/merger scenarios with varying mass ratio -- the 1:1 mass ratio mergers (giant-giant major merger), 1:2 mass ratio mergers (giant-intermediate merger), and 1:10 mass ratio mergers ( giant-dwarf minor merger).
 An individual galaxy model is comprised of a non-rotating spherical dark matter halo, a stellar and a gaseous disc (optional), and a central non-rotating bulge (optional).
 The bulge (if present) and the dark matter halo are modelled using a Plummer sphere \citep{Plummer1911} and the baryonic discs (stellar, gaseous) are represented by the Miyamoto-Nagai density profiles \citep{Miyamoto-Nagai1975}.
 The mass of the stellar disc varies from gS0, gSa-type ($9.2 \times 10^{10} \Msun$) to late-type gSd models ($5.8 \times 10^{10} \Msun$).
 Similarly, the bulge mass also decreases from gS0, gSa-type ($2.3 \times 10^{10} \Msun$) to late-type gSd models ($0$, no bulge).
 For details of the other structural parameters, the reader is referred to \citet[see Table.~1 there]{Chillingarianetal2010}.
 The total number of particles ($N_{tot}$) varies from a giant-dwarf interaction ($N_{tot}$ = 480, 000) to a giant-giant interaction ($N_{tot}$ = 120, 000).
-The orientation of an individual galaxy in the orbital plane is described completely by the spherical coordinates, $i_1$, $i_2$, $\Phi_1$, and $\Phi_2$ \citep[for details, see fig.~3 of ][]{Chillingarianetal2010}.
+Similarly, the number of particles assigned to each of the sub-components (e.g., disc, bulge, DM halo) varies with the Hubble type of the galaxy.
+For example, the number of stellar particles ($N_{\rm star}$) varies from $3.2 \times 10^5$ for the gS0-type to $1.6 \times 10^5$ for the gSb-type model, with $20$ percent of $N_{\rm star}$ are assigned to model the bulge and the rest $80$ percent of the particles are assigned to model the stellar disc in each case.
+The number of particles used to model the DM halo ($N_{\rm DM}$) is $1.6 \times 10^5$, and is kept fixed for all Hubble types of host galaxies \citep[for details see Table~6 in][]{Chillingarianetal2010}.
+For a 1:10 mass ratio merger (giant-dwarf minor merger), a dwarf galaxy is a re-scaled version of a giant host galaxy (of same Hubble type).
+The only difference for the satellite is the total mass, and the number of particles used, which are ten times lower than those of the giant galaxy, and the size of the satellite becomes $\sqrt{10}$ times smaller than the host giant galaxy.
+To illustrate further, for a giant S0-type (gS0) galaxy, $N_{\rm star} = 3.2 \times 10^5$ and $N_{\rm DM} = 1.6 \times 10^5$ whereas for a dwarf S0-type (dS0) galaxy, $N_{\rm star} = 3.2 \times 10^4$ and $N_{\rm DM} = 1.6 \times 10^4$ \citep[for details see Table~6 in][]{Chillingarianetal2010}.